richardgaywood/paydata.org/content/sprawlrunners/magic/astral_space.md

 ## Astral space

-Sprawlrunners RAW does not use astral projection.
+Sprawlrunners RAW does not use astral projection and significantly linits astral perception.

 As a houserule, I will allow astral projection in my campaign.